About

 • Everyone deserves to look and feel powerful.
 Everyone.

-• Your power is good for you, your employer – and the world.
+• Real power is good for you, your colleagues, your employer, your friends, your family – and the world.

 Learned Power: